GodloveD/TAMUQ-workshop/mpi/README.md

 The output should look like so:

 ```
-dagodlo21@raad2a:~> cat slurm-4394607.out
-Hello world from processor nid00012, rank 2 out of 24 processors
-Hello world from processor nid00012, rank 3 out of 24 processors
-Hello world from processor nid00012, rank 6 out of 24 processors
-Hello world from processor nid00012, rank 11 out of 24 processors
-Hello world from processor nid00012, rank 12 out of 24 processors
-Hello world from processor nid00012, rank 14 out of 24 processors
-Hello world from processor nid00012, rank 15 out of 24 processors
-Hello world from processor nid00012, rank 17 out of 24 processors
-Hello world from processor nid00012, rank 21 out of 24 processors
-Hello world from processor nid00012, rank 0 out of 24 processors
-Hello world from processor nid00012, rank 1 out of 24 processors
-Hello world from processor nid00012, rank 4 out of 24 processors
-Hello world from processor nid00012, rank 5 out of 24 processors
-Hello world from processor nid00012, rank 7 out of 24 processors
-Hello world from processor nid00012, rank 8 out of 24 processors
-Hello world from processor nid00012, rank 9 out of 24 processors
-Hello world from processor nid00012, rank 10 out of 24 processors
-Hello world from processor nid00012, rank 13 out of 24 processors
-Hello world from processor nid00012, rank 16 out of 24 processors
-Hello world from processor nid00012, rank 18 out of 24 processors
-Hello world from processor nid00012, rank 19 out of 24 processors
-Hello world from processor nid00012, rank 20 out of 24 processors
-Hello world from processor nid00012, rank 22 out of 24 processors
-Hello world from processor nid00012, rank 23 out of 24 processors
+dagodlo21@raad2b:~> cat slurm-4561569.out
+Hello world from processor nid00008, rank 1 out of 48 processors
+Hello world from processor nid00012, rank 25 out of 48 processors
+Hello world from processor nid00008, rank 7 out of 48 processors
+Hello world from processor nid00008, rank 13 out of 48 processors
+Hello world from processor nid00008, rank 18 out of 48 processors
+Hello world from processor nid00008, rank 19 out of 48 processors
+Hello world from processor nid00008, rank 21 out of 48 processors
+Hello world from processor nid00008, rank 0 out of 48 processors
+Hello world from processor nid00008, rank 2 out of 48 processors
+Hello world from processor nid00008, rank 3 out of 48 processors
+Hello world from processor nid00008, rank 4 out of 48 processors
+Hello world from processor nid00008, rank 5 out of 48 processors
+Hello world from processor nid00008, rank 6 out of 48 processors
+Hello world from processor nid00008, rank 8 out of 48 processors
+Hello world from processor nid00008, rank 9 out of 48 processors
+Hello world from processor nid00008, rank 10 out of 48 processors
+Hello world from processor nid00008, rank 11 out of 48 processors
+Hello world from processor nid00008, rank 12 out of 48 processors
+Hello world from processor nid00008, rank 14 out of 48 processors
+Hello world from processor nid00008, rank 15 out of 48 processors
+Hello world from processor nid00008, rank 16 out of 48 processors
+Hello world from processor nid00008, rank 17 out of 48 processors
+Hello world from processor nid00008, rank 20 out of 48 processors
+Hello world from processor nid00008, rank 22 out of 48 processors
+Hello world from processor nid00008, rank 23 out of 48 processors
+Hello world from processor nid00012, rank 30 out of 48 processors
+Hello world from processor nid00012, rank 46 out of 48 processors
+Hello world from processor nid00012, rank 47 out of 48 processors
+Hello world from processor nid00012, rank 24 out of 48 processors
+Hello world from processor nid00012, rank 26 out of 48 processors
+Hello world from processor nid00012, rank 27 out of 48 processors
+Hello world from processor nid00012, rank 28 out of 48 processors
+Hello world from processor nid00012, rank 29 out of 48 processors
+Hello world from processor nid00012, rank 31 out of 48 processors
+Hello world from processor nid00012, rank 32 out of 48 processors
+Hello world from processor nid00012, rank 33 out of 48 processors
+Hello world from processor nid00012, rank 34 out of 48 processors
+Hello world from processor nid00012, rank 35 out of 48 processors
+Hello world from processor nid00012, rank 36 out of 48 processors
+Hello world from processor nid00012, rank 37 out of 48 processors
+Hello world from processor nid00012, rank 39 out of 48 processors
+Hello world from processor nid00012, rank 41 out of 48 processors
+Hello world from processor nid00012, rank 42 out of 48 processors
+Hello world from processor nid00012, rank 43 out of 48 processors
+Hello world from processor nid00012, rank 44 out of 48 processors
+Hello world from processor nid00012, rank 45 out of 48 processors
+Hello world from processor nid00012, rank 38 out of 48 processors
+Hello world from processor nid00012, rank 40 out of 48 processors
 ```

+Please not that this is just a demo is not really intended to be a useful example.
+In this demo, an application was built on the host system, and then it was run inside of a container by bind mounting the Intel MPI directory into the container.
+You may (rightly) wonder what is the point of the container in this example, since you could easily run the hello world application without using a container at all.

+In most real-world situations, both the MPI implementation and the compiled application would actually be installed into the container.
+But this was not possible for the demo since Intel MPI is licensed and care must be taken not to distribute it.
+Hopefully, the demo still illustrates the basic ideas behind running a containerized MPI application.